 In all of the above cases, each computer that is directly affected by such a crime is considered a separate crime.

 Your Only Call

-Therefore, it you or someone you know has been charged with violating the Computer Crime Act in Charleston, SC, contact the Deaton Law Firm and ask to speak with Rad Deaton.
+Therefore, it you or someone you know has been charged with violating the Computer Crime Act in Charleston, SC, contact our criminal defense attorney at the Deaton Law Firm and ask to speak with Rad Deaton.
 He has experience in this area of the law and can offer the best possible defense.